FAQ

 For information about Preble Street Veterans Housing Services, click here.

 Preble Street programs stretch far beyond just one neighborhood and one city.
-While many of the people we serve call Bayside home, Preble Street services include Housing First programs in three different Portland neighborhoods, and Veterans Housing Services, Teen Services, and Anti-Trafficking Services which provide support to individuals in communities in all 16 counties in Maine.
+While many of the people we serve call Bayside home, Preble Street services include Housing First programs in three different Portland neighborhoods, Veterans Housing Services, Teen Services, Food Programs, and Anti-Trafficking Services which provide support to individuals in communities in all 16 counties in Maine.

 We are committed to ensuring that all people, not just those in Portland, have a safe and dignified place to rest and the support needed to rebuild their lives.
 And we are committed to investing in and improving the quality of life for everyone in the many communities we serve.